So, you’re thinking of transferring fostering agency?

 Services should be regulated by Ofsted and comply with the above.

-We understand moving foster agency won’t be a decision made lightly.
-There will be many things you want to know before you can confidently make that decision, and right at the heart of those will be the child in your care.
+We understand changing foster agency won’t be a decision made lightly.
+There will be many things you want to know before you can confidently make that decision, and right at the heart of those will be the child or children in your care.

-Below we have outlined the basic procedure for moving foster agency where there is a child in the home, and where there is not.
+Below we have outlined the basic procedure for transferring foster agency where there is a child in the home, and where there is not.

-Procedure where a child is in the foster home
+Change foster agency with a child in the foster home

 After you’ve spoken with your next agency and have completed the home visit, you should inform your current fostering service and the placing authority/authorities in writing that you are considering a move.
 This is commonly referred to as a ‘notice of intent to resign’.
 Once notice of intent has been provided, the next agency can begin their assessment.